Rails

 there was a little script with faker

-to add fake users
+to add fake users for testing

 rails generate migration add_password_to_users password_digest:string